unik-name/docs.unikname.network/docs/uns-network-key-concepts/README.md

 # uns.network key concepts

-## Key Concepts related to IDs rooted in uns.network blockchain
+## Understanding IDs rooted in uns.network blockchain

 :::tip
 - **UNIK** is the name of the token representing a single @unikname within the uns.network blockchain.